swype-org/privy-conversion-analytics/README.md

 One-time report that measures **conversion from non-wallet sign-in to first funded** for any [Privy](https://privy.io) app.
 "Non-wallet" = users who signed in with email, phone, or social (Google, Twitter, Telegram, Farcaster, etc.).
 "Funded" = their embedded wallet has received at least one incoming transfer on any supported chain.

-Supported chains: Ethereum, Arbitrum, Base, Optimism, Polygon, Linea, Solana.
-Assets: USDC, USDT, ETH, POL, EURC, USDB, SOL.
+Supported chains: Ethereum, Arbitrum, Base, Optimism, Polygon.
+Assets: USDC, USDT

 **Powered by [Swype](https://swype.io).**